jeffgbutler/practical-functional-java/docs/xmlRendererExercise.md

 In this exercise we will guide you through the creation of a full XML renderer starting from very small functions.
 You should not think that you can arrive at a solution like this from the very start without practice.
 The solution we will implement is the result of many refactorings during the development of the exercise.
 Our hope is that when you see the solution presented here it will spur your imagination towards refactoring your own code.

-In our solution, almost every function is one line long (meaning one semicolon), and there is only one if statement.
+In our solution, almost every function is one line long (meaning one semicolon).
 All functions are pure and there is no external state.

 ## Objectives: